charliewhiteyu/PCSL/README.md

 README: this file with instructions for installation.

 Dataset:
-- MD_ensemble: Please unzip the compressed file to get the aligned snapshots from MD trajectory
 - str_collection_log: Log file during the collection of homologous structures
 - ref: the reference sequence in fasta format
 - homo: raw homologous sequences in fasta format